Dominique Tipper: Early life

 Tipper was brought up in Limehouse, East London.
-As a child, she trained at the O'Farrell Stage and Theatre School and performed in shows at the Hackney Empire.
+Her father is from the island of Dominica.
+As a child, Tipper trained at the O'Farrell Stage and Theatre School and performed in shows at the Hackney Empire.

 Career

 Until 2012, Tipper performed as a commercial dancer with musical groups and artists.
 As a solo musician, she has published the promotional single Superstar, among others.